thelunatic/rtems_gsoc18/_posts/2018-08-06-final-report.md

 We didn't have much knowledge about the gcno files which was very necessary in order to parse it properly and then generate the gcda files with it.

-To solve this I started a making a gcno dumper tool,foloowing my mentor, Dr. Sherrill's advice.
+To solve this I started a making a gcno dumper tool,following my mentor, Dr. Sherrill's advice.
 I have added the code of the `gcno_dumper` project in a separate public repository.
 [ This is the link to the repo...](https://github.com/thelunatic/gcno_dumper)